Think about all the times you’ve found yourself relying on a QR Code to swiftly access a restaurant menu or breeze through the entrance of an event.

 - Be compatible with assistive technologies

-- Use latest technologies such as QR Braille and Zapvision
+- Use the latest technologies such as QR Braille and Zapvision

 2. Are QR Codes accessible for people with disabilities?